Family Nurse Practitioner Career

 Graceland University - School of Nursing

-The RN-BSN and RN to BSN/MSN programs are CCNE and NLNAC accredited.
-The RN to BSN and RN to BSN/MSN programs are designed for Registered Nurses who want to advance their education and career opportunities.
-RN to BSN and RN to BSN/MSN program Practicums can be completed in the student's community.
+The RN-BSN, RN to BSN/MSN and MSN programs are CCNE and NLNAC accredited.
+RN to BSN and RN to BSN/MSN program Practicums can be completed in the student’s community.

-Online Programs Offered: RN to BSN, RN to BSN/MSN - (Specializations: Family Nurse Practitioner, Nurse Educator)
+Programs Offered: RN to BSN, RN to BSN/MSN and MSN – (Specializations: Family Nurse Practitioner, Nurse Educator), Post-Graduate Certificate (Specializations: Family Nurse Practitioner, Nurse Education), Doctor of Nursing Practice DNP (Online)

 University of Cincinnati - College of Nursing

-Programs Offered Online: MSN - Women's Health Nurse Practitioner, MSN - Adult Nurse Practitioner, MSN - Family Nurse Practitioner, MSN - Psychiatric/Mental Health Nurse Practitioner or Clinical Nurse Specialist, MSN - Nurse Midwifery, MSN - Clinical Nurse Specialist (Nurse Educator)
+Programs Offered Online: MSN – Women’s Health Nurse Practitioner, MSN – Psychiatric/Mental Health Nurse Practitioner or Clinical Nurse Specialist, MSN – Nurse Midwifery, MSN – Clinical Nurse Specialist (Nurse Educator)